Tuesday, September 27, 2016

 Retro Image Tool

-Argh, why are there so many different image formats?
+Argh, why are there so many different formats?

-Well, I recently found a video by Sascha Springer, aka Anima, who has created a tool to convert any modern picture into the Spectrum 512 format.
-This can then be viewed on your Atari ST/e with astounding results!!
+I recently found a video by Sascha Springer, aka Anima, who has created a tool to convert any modern picture into the Spectrum 512 format.
+This can then be loaded on your Atari ST/e with astounding results!!

-These three pictures I created for my own Atari STe are in Spectrum format using the extended palette.
-Fantastic results, I'm sure you'll agree?
-So give this extraordinary tool a playtest to see what you can create/convert.
+These 3 pictures I created for my Atari STe are now in Spectrum format (extended palette).
+Fantastic results, I'm sure you'll agree.
+Give this extraordinary tool a playtest to see what you can create/convert.

-Watch the tutorial video before playing with Retro Image Tool (use Chrome).
+Watch the tutorial video before using Retro Image Tool (use Chrome).

-You can view the SPU image using his slideshow program on your Atari ST/e computer.
+View any 'SPU' image using his slideshow program (any Atari ST/e computer)

 Wednesday, September 07, 2016